 According to the report, 470,500 people were displaced in Nigeria in 2013 alone, placing it as the country with the third highest number of displaced in the world.
 Nigeria is only ranked behind Syria with 6.5 million IDPs and Colombia with 5.7 million IDPs.

-The Nigerian military reported that Boko Haram killed more than 1,500 people in the first three months of 2014 alone and more than half of those killed were civilians.
+The Nigerian military reported that an extremist group that is located primarily in Northern Nigeria killed more than 1,500 people in the first three months of 2014 alone and more than half of those killed were civilians.